opendocsg/slw-judgments-backfill/2007_SGHC_98/report.md

  When more persons than one are being tried jointly for the same offence, and a confession made by one of such persons affecting himself and some other of such persons is proved, the court may take into consideration the confession as against the other person as well as against the person who makes the confession.

-33     In _Chin Seow Noi and others v PP_ [1994] 1 SLR 135 which counsel referred to, the Court of Criminal Appeal expressly affirmed at p 149 that the correct interpretation of s 17(2) of the Evidence Act that:
+33     In _Chin Seow Noi and others v PP_ <span class="citation">[1994] 1 SLR 135</span> which counsel referred to, the Court of Criminal Appeal expressly affirmed at p 149 that the correct interpretation of s 17(2) of the Evidence Act that:

  A confession is an admission made at any time by a person accused of an offence, stating or suggesting the inference that he committed that offence.